Spiritually Conscious Living

 The most efficient way for us to live is with dedication.
 Once we know what our purpose is, we can dedicate ourselves to fulfilling it.
 This is the foundation for intentional living.
 We do what we need to do to stay aligned with our highest goal.
 This becomes our spiritual practice.

-Whether it is daily meditation; or discerning how to apply the restraints of non-harming, truthfulness, non-stealing, right use of our energy, and nonattachment; or the observances of purity, contentment, study, self-discipline and surrender of the sense of separate self; we use every opportunity to bring a spiritually based perspective to our actions.
+Whether it is daily meditation; or discerning how to apply the restraints of non-harming, truthfulness, non-stealing, the right use of our energy, and nonattachment; or the observances of purity, contentment, self-study, self-discipline, and surrender of the sense of separate self; we use every opportunity to bring a spiritually-based perspective to our actions.

 Cultivating Discernment through Self-Reflection and Reframing Our Inner Dialogue